nekoteoj/RetroBasicCompiler/README.md

 node -v
 ```

 There should be an output tell the installed Node.js version if the installation is correct.
+For example, with version 10.12.0.

 ```
 v10.12.0